CurlyWurly-1/STM8S103F3P6-development-board/README.md

        - Tick "Unlock Device"
      - In tab "Memory Areas""
        - Select Memory Area "Program Memory"
-       - Press "Add" and add a line that points to the locatino of the appropriate "S19" file e.g. in folder "Debug"
+       - Press "Add" and add a line that points to the location of the appropriate "S19" file e.g. in folder "Debug"
      - Press "Run STVP"